SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 simple|md|remarkjs
 simple|own markdown syntax|pandoc|5 html-based formats incl. reveal.js, latex beamer, ms powerpoint, pdf

+## programming language categorization & history

+A high-level programming language is a programming language with strong abstraction from the details of the computer.
+A low-level programming language is a programming language with little to no abstraction from the details of the computer.

-## Programming languages I don't know
+### Programming languages I don't know

 COBOL is a programming language introduced in 1959 with an englisy-like syntax that is as of 2021 mainly used on {{c1::legacy mainframe computers}}
 C was created in 1972.
 *nix OSs are famously written in C.

+### Things programming languages do especially well

+performance|rust

 ## toolchains